blzrosa/erdplus-parser/README.md

 This is a TypeScript project that automatically converts Entity-Relationship Diagrams (ERDs) created in [Erdplus](https://erdplus.com/) into corresponding logical Relational Schemas.

-It reads a `.erdplus` file (which is a JSON export) containing an ER diagram, applies standard database theory mapping rules to 3rd normal form, and outputs a new `.erdplus` file containing the equivalent Relational Schema, which can then be re-imported into Erdplus for visualization.
+It reads a `.erdplus` file (which is a JSON export) containing an ER diagram, applies standard database theory mapping rules to 3rd normal form, and outputs a new `.erdplus` file.
+This new file contains the equivalent Relational Schema, which can then be re-imported directly into Erdplus for visualization.

+> [!NOTE]
+> The primary goal of this tool is to automate the logical database design phase, allowing you to visualize the resulting relational schema directly within the same application you used for conceptual modeling.

 ## Features